-The BRLM and the Syndicate Members were not allowed to purchase Equity Shares in this Offer in any manner, except towards fulfilling their underwriting obligations.
-However, the associates and affiliates of the BRLM and the Syndicate Members could have Bid for Equity Shares in the Offer, either in the QIB Portion or in the Non-Institutional Portion as may be applicable to such Bidders, where the allocation was on a proportionate basis and such subscription could be on their own account or on behalf of their clients.
-All categories of investors, including associates or affiliates of the BRLM and Syndicate Members, were required to be treated equally for the purpose of allocation to be made on a proportionate basis.
+The BRLM and the Syndicate Members shall not be allowed to purchase Equity Shares in this Offer in any manner, except towards fulfilling their underwriting obligations.
+However, the associates and affiliates of the BRLM and the Syndicate Members may Bid for Equity Shares in the Offer, either in the QIB Portion or in the Non-Institutional Portion as may be applicable to such Bidders, where the allocation is on a proportionate basis and such subscription may be on their own account or on behalf of their clients.
+All categories of investors, including associates or affiliates of the BRLM and Syndicate Members, shall be treated equally for the purpose of allocation to be made on a proportionate basis.

-Except as stated below, neither the BRLM nor any of their associates could apply in the Offer under the Anchor Investor Portion:
+Except as stated below, neither the BRLM nor any of their associates can apply in the Offer under the Anchor Investor Portion: